specialOne-coder/NFTCollectionMintPage/README.md

 ### Welcome

-To get started , clone this repo and follow these commands:
+You can see my dapp here : https://my-nfts.surge.sh/ To get started , clone this repo and follow these commands:

 Run `npm install` at the root of your directory